 Safety staff coordinates with the Communications Department to share important safety updates with staff.
 The Communications Department manages the strategic plan and editorial calendar for 'official' employee-facing communications including a set of owned channels, norms for cadence, brand standards, and content mix.
 The team consults with program managers to determine specific needs for employee-facing information delivery and recommends the appropriate channel mix and creative development strategy based on the topic and impact to staff.
-Owned channels include stories within the employee newsletter (News Link), Hub intranet content, All-hands meetings, Management-focused meetings, and multi-channel campaigns.
+All Safety plans and procedures are checked for accessibility options.
+Owned channels include stories within the employee newsletter (News Link), Hub intranet content, All-hands meetings, Management-focused meetings, and multichannel campaigns.
 Additionally, there are staff emails called News You Can Use sharing industry updates and news, a monthly newsletter called Sound Transit News Link with a dedicated section for safety and weekly Public Safety Briefs.
-The Communications Department does not control all available channels, and at times will recommend the use of "do-it-yourself' tactics such as posters, Department meetings, targeted email, Lunch & Learns or other training events, Administrative team news planning or other venues as appropriate.
+The Communications Department does not control all available channels, and at times will recommend the use of "do-it-yourself' tactics such as posters, Department meetings, targeted email, Lunch & Learns or other training events, administrative team news planning or other venues as appropriate.

-APPENDICES APPENDIX 1 SYSTEM DESCRIPTIONS LINK LIGHT RAIL
+APPENDICES APPENDIX 1 SYSTEM DESCRIPTIONS

+LINK LIGHT RAIL